danilocastronz/weldev-project-react-mui-ts-bp/README.md

 ![](logo.png)

-# React, TypeScript, and Material-UI boilerplate by Welcome, Developer
+# React, TypeScript, and Material-UI boilerplate

 ## Introduction

-Welcome to the first app template built by Welcome, Developer!
+Welcome to the first app template built by [Welcome, Developer](https://www.welcomedeveloper.com)!
 This is a boilerplate app built using React, TypeScript, Material-UI, and uses the concept of CSS-in-JS.
 It has the purpose of supporting our post exercises, but also to provide our followers with a good start point when building React applications.

 Hope you enjoy it, developers!